vitest-dev/vitest/docs/config/index.md

 - **Default:** `[]`

 ::: warning
-This API is deprecated.
+This API was deprecated in Vitest 2.2.
 Use [workspace](/guide/workspace) to define different configurations instead:

 ```ts
 export default defineConfig({